 - Abnormal fetal and neonatal growth of the bone.

-Sparingly eat polar bear liver, 30 grams of retinol comprise 450,000 IU!
-Continued intake leads the skin to peel from head to toe.
+If a person sparingly eats polar bear liver, he intakes a vast amount of ‘A’.
+It is good for health because 30 grams of retinol comprise 450,000 IU!
+But continued intake leads the skin to peel from head to toe.